Member for 5 years

 A balcony overlooking a fantasy world

 The forest is filled with the ethereal presence of gnomes, elves, fairy witches, dragons and werewolves.
 All these imaginary characters emerge from the fount of fairytales to hide in the park... so that children can try to find them.
 The return to reality is a gentle one: a timber cabin, a saw mill and a railway are the final features before a last play area.
 We enjoy a snack outside on a terrace at an elevation of 500 metres.
 We're still bewitched by the power of this landscape.
-We were told it would take an hour, but we've been here all afternoon.
+We were told it would take an hour and half, but we've been here all afternoon.
 We're the last to leave the car park and the children are still asking for more.
 An unforgettable experience for all the family.

 Location and offers of restaurants/accommodation « brand Ardenne » nearby